BradleyCodeU/bradleycodeu.github.io/_aicc/u04loops/fillTheBlanksBot/instructions.md

 // replaceMultipleSpaces() replaces extra spaces with a single space function replaceMultipleSpaces(someText){
-  // Use a regex to find all sequences of spaces and replace them with one space return someText.replace(/\s+/g, " ");
+  // Use regex to find all sequences of spaces and replace them with one space return someText.replace(/\s+/g, " ");
+}

+function keyPressed(){
+  // Check if the pressed key was the ENTER key if (keyCode === ENTER) {
+    // Call sendMessage to process and display the input sendMessage();
+  }
 }
 ```